Chris Holmes, Baron Holmes of Richmond: Parliament

 On 13 September 2013, Holmes was created a life peer taking the title Baron Holmes of Richmond, of Richmond in the London Borough of Richmond upon Thames.
 He made his maiden speech on 28 November 2013 in a debate on the Economy: Broadcast Media and is an active member of the Lords with a policy focus on digital technology for the public good, social mobility, employment, education, skills, culture, media and sport.

+In 2023 he introduced a Private Member's Bill, the 'Artificial Intelligence (Regulation) Bill, arguing that specific AI regulation was required to enable the opportunities and mitigate the risks of AI.
+He reintroduced the same Bill in the next Parliamentary session in 2025 and continues to call for cross-industry AI legislation warning that the government's wait and see approach is failing business, citizens and the economy.

 He has been a member of several ad hoc Select Committees in the House of Lords.
 From 2014 to 2015 he sat on the Digital Skills Select Committee.
 From 2015 to 2016 he sat on the Social Mobility Select Committee, appointed to consider social mobility in the transition from school to work for 14-24 year olds.
 From 2016 to 2017 he sat on the Select Committee on Financial Exclusion.
 From 2017 to 2018 he was a member of the Select Committee on Artificial Intelligence; appointed by the House of lords to consider the economic, ethical and social implications of advances in artificial intelligence.
 From 2018 to 2019 he sat on the House of Lords Select Committee on Intergenerational Fairness and Provision.
 From 2019 to 2020 he was a member of the Select Committee on Democracy and Digital Technologies.